• Home /

 How to pronounce it: “FIZZ-bo”

-A National Association of REALTORS® study suggests that FSBO sellers don’t save money when selling their homes.
+A National Association of REALTORS® study suggests that FSBO sellers don’t always save money when selling their homes.

 HMDA: Home Mortgage Disclosure Act